WHO WE ARE

 As a member of Kinetic Metrics, Mark was selected as the subject matter expert for the General Motor Safety Monitor Team (due to ignition switch recall) by Guidepost Solutions.
 As part of the Monitor team, Mark’s goal is to review the recommended changes as part of the Deferred Prosecution Agreement (DPA), and how they relate to safety.
 The team has spent the past two years reviewing documentation, interviewing staff and attending meetings to get a clear picture of how GM implemented the recommended changes and the effectiveness of those changes.
 The Monitor Team has also made many recommendations to improve upon the DPA recommend changes to GM.
 Mark’s areas of focus have been recalls, compliance, and vehicle development.

 Emily earned her Bachelor of Science degree in Mechanical Engineering at the University of Maryland.
 She worked for Mack Trucks on the Product Modification Request team, which focused on implementing fleet changes for low-volume customers.
 Her career at NHTSA began as a contractor, working with school bus safety standards and ensuring quality control of crash test data.
-She quickly worked her way to a federal position as an Safety Defects Engineer for VID.
+She quickly worked her way to a federal position as a Safety Defects Engineer for the Vehicle Integrity Division.

 Emily tackled high exposure investigations such as the Chevrolet Volt post-crash fire hazard (ref.
 PE11-037), which included field testing as well as data analysis.
 She is accustomed to working with large data sets due to her involvement with high-volume investigations, one which resulted in a recall totaling over 2.4 million vehicles.
 She has researched defects in various automotive areas including electric/hybrid applications, sunroofs, door latches and braking systems.
 Her flexibility and proficiency in data analysis methods allow her to cater to the needs of different clients.